mach-composer/mach-composer-cli/docs/src/topics/deployment/config/index.md

 #### 3. Components
-Since components are loaded into the configuration as [Terraform modules](../../../reference/components/structure.md#terraform-module), during a MACH deployment the resources defined in the component will get created.
+Since components are loaded into the configuration as [Terraform modules](../../../reference/components/structure.md#terraform-module), during a MACH Composer deployment the resources defined in the component will get created.

-1. The [**first stage**](../components.md) of a component deployment (uploading the assets to a component repository) is done before a component is deployed as part of a MACH stack.
+1. The [**first stage**](../components.md) of a component deployment (uploading the assets to a component repository) is done before a component is deployed as part of a MACH Composer stack.

-2. The [**second stage**](./components.md) is getting the previously deployed component assets actually up and running in your MACH stack and to create other necessary resources.
+2. The [**second stage**](./components.md) is getting the previously deployed component assets actually up and running in your MACH Composer stack and to create other necessary resources.

 More info about the [second stage deployment](./components.md).